bismex/MMLT/README.md

 ## A Memory Model based on the Siamese Network for Long-term Tracking (MMLT)

-:trophy:News: **the 3rd prize winner of the VOT2018 long-term challenge**
+:trophy: **the 3rd prize winner of the VOT2018 long-term challenge**

 - - - -